delhoume/BigMars/README.md

 If you want to view the ZippedTiffs, you will have to convert them to  tiled format  that Vliv (Windows only) can open.
 It is still possible to open them using normal viewers but it might be slow and ultimately fail because of the 47420x47420 size.
-Vliv can load-on-demand strips as well as tiles TIFFs, but in this case strips are very large and it is not optimal at all.
+Vliv can load-on-demand TIFFs with strips or tiles with minimal memory requirements but in this case strips are very large and it is not optimal at all because they must be fully loaded even if only a smart part  is visible on-screen.

 ```bin/strip2tiled.jpg MurrayLab_CTX_V01_E000_N-00_Mosaic.tif center.tif```